JonScott20/JonScott20.github.io/coursework.md

 permalink: /course_work/
 ---

+Notes taken in class can be found [here](https://jonscott20.github.io/course_notes/)

 Course Work from the California Polytechnic State University, San Luis Obispo

-All of my work done as a student at Cal Poly is covered under a collaboration agreement.
+All of my code written as a student at Cal Poly is covered under a collaboration agreement.
 In order to promote academic honesty, I am only willing to share code samples from the projects when contacted individually.
 Project specifications are also availabe upon request.